 the carburetor construction.
 The slide guide pilot, formerly steel, was now brass, and hard chrome plated.
 The diaphragms were increased to

 .016" thickness.
 Never an official reason...at first..., but sure not hard to figure out why the changes!

 After serial 2 977 320, the carburetor model number was changed and it ended in /9 and /10.
 Along the way were more changes.

-The earliest BMW bulletin has a lot of information, regarding measuring the slide needle below the slide (1.555" means third notch); information on slotting the air-tubes; keeping cylinder timing variation to under 1 degree (yeh, RIIIGHT....this also meant playing with the cam nose end....dangerous except for experienced wrenches...although BMW ALSO said to STONE the automatic advance cam so timing did not vary between cylinders by more than 1°...laughable, as cam tip runout is typically more;...BMW never mentioned the brass hammer bit on the CAMSHAFT nose;...careful here folks!).
+The earliest BMW bulletin has a lot of information, regarding measuring the slide needle below the slide (1.555" means third notch); information on slotting the air-tubes; keeping cylinder timing variation to under 1 degree.
+Yeh, RIIIGHT....this also meant playing with the cam nose end....dangerous except for experienced wrenches...although BMW ALSO said to STONE the automatic advance cam so timing did not vary between cylinders by more than 1°...laughable, as cam tip run-out is typically more;...BMW never mentioned the brass hammer bit on the CAMSHAFT nose;...careful here folks!.
 Not going to get into all this right here.
-I am sure most of you know that a little timing chain (well, timing SPROCKETS) wear makes this laughable.
+I am sure most of you know that a little timing chain (well, timing SPROCKETS) wear makes this even more laughable.